NSoiffer/MathCAT/docs/users.md

 <img src="logo.png" style="position: relative; top: 16px; z-index: -1;">

 ## Information for MathCAT users
 MathCAT supports a number of options to control speech, braille, and navigation.
-This page describes the options these options.
+These are described below.
 Not all options are currently supported.
 The current state of support for an option is listed with the option and a ✓ is used before the option as a quick reference to indicate at least partial support for that option.

 Note: currently, the options can only be changed by modifying a text file.
 Work is being done to provide a more friendly (accessible) GUI.
 This documentation will be updated when the GUI is ready to be used.

+MathCAT supports multiple modes of navigation.
+The means to begin navigating and end navigating will differ depending on the AT you are using.
+See the list below.
+The commands/key-strokes accepted by MathCAT are the same as those accepted by MathPlayer and are [listed in this document](https://docs.wiris.com/en/mathplayer/navigation_commands).
+MathCAT's navigation is the same in Word and in a browser.

+To start navigation:
+* NVDA:  press NVDA+Alt+M to enter math navigation mode, press Esc to exit

 ## Option List
 The options are listed below.
 Most options allow only a limited set of values and those are indicated in the options.